Wajdi Kechrida

-Wajdi Kechrida (وجدي كشريدة; born 5 November 1995) is a professional footballer who plays as a right-back for Super League Greece club Atromitos.
+Wajdi Kechrida (وجدي كشريدة; born 5 November 1995) is a professional footballer who plays as a right-back.
 Born in France, he plays for the Tunisia national team.

 Club career

 Kechrida made his professional debut for Étoile Sportive du Sahel in a 3–0 Tunisian Ligue Professionnelle 1 win over ES Zarzis on 10 September 2016.

 On 31 July 2021 he was purchased by U.S. Salernitana 1919, strongly desired by Salernitana's manager Angelo Mariano Fabiani.
 He made his first appearance in the Coppa Italia match against Reggina, won 2-0 by Salernitana, and his debut in Serie A in the first day of the season against Bologna.

 On 29 August 2022, Kechrida signed a two-year contract with Atromitos in Greece.

 International career

 Kechrida made his debut for the Tunisia in a 2019 Africa Cup of Nations qualification 4–0 win over Eswatini on 22 March 2019.